Beginnings and Endings

 in which a traveler lost his way

-but that was before I found the devil
+but that was before I found my devil

 Plea to a friend, to act wisely